appcelerator/amplify-tooling/docs/Release Notes/Axway CLI 2.0.0.md

    commands. ([CLI-105](https://jira.axway.com/browse/CLI-105))
  * fix: Bumped minimum Node.js requirement to 10.19.0 to prevent warnings on install.
  * fix(use): Return all package info when `--json` flag is set.

+### amplify-cli-pm@2.3.1

+ * fix(uninstall): Remove empty package container directories.
+ * fix(uninstall): Fixed issue uninstalling package with a label in the package version.
+ * fix(use): Fixed issue with selecting a package with a label in the package version.
+ * style: Prefix error message with an X symbol.

 ### amplify-cli-utils@3.0.0